This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Use wheat bran flakes that look like this.
+• Use wheat bran flakes, not bran cereal.
 Wheat bran is the outer layer of the wheat kernel and it is not the same as bran cereal.

 • If you want sweeter muffins, you can add up to 1/3 cup of granulated sugar or brown sugar to the mixture.
 Do not add additional honey or molasses.